 On adoption of Ind AS 109, the Company uses expected credit loss model to assess the impairment loss or gain.
 The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade receivable.
-The management uses a simplified approach (i.e. based on lifetime ECL) for the purpose of impairment loss allowance, the company estimates amounts based on the business environment in which the Company operates, and management considers that the trade receivables are in default (credit impairment) when management seems, it is doubtful to recover the dues.
-However the Company based upon historical experience
+The management uses a simplified approach (i.e. based on lifetime ECL) for the purpose of impairment loss allowance, the company estimates amounts based on the business environment in which the Company operates, and management considers that the trade receivables are in default (credit impaired) when management has reason to believe, it is doubtful to recover.
+However the Company based upon historical experience determine an impairment allowance for loss on receivables.